How to Choose a Bank

 Technology and Convenience

-Remote deposit: if you ever get paid with a physical check, the easiest way to deposit it is to snap a picture with your bank’s app.
+Remote deposit: If you ever get paid with a physical check, the easiest way to deposit it is to snap a picture with your bank’s app.

-ATM deposits: going to a branch during banking hours isn’t always possible (or convenient).
-ATM deposits allow you to bank on your schedule, and even add funds to some online banks.
+ATM deposits: Going to a branch during banking hours isn’t always possible (or convenient).
+ATM deposits allow you to bank on your schedule and even add funds to some online banks.

 A Word About Safety

 Banks are supposed to be a safe place for your money.
-Ensure that any account you use is insured, preferably by the US Government:
+Ensure that any account you use is insured, preferably by the U.S. Government:

-If you’re moving to a new bank, use a checklist to make sure nothing falls through the cracks.
+Switching banks: If you’re moving to a new bank, use a checklist to make sure nothing falls through the cracks.
 You don’t want to miss payments or pay fees for any mistakes.

-It’s okay to have more than one bank account – it’s wise to get the best features wherever you can find them.
+It’s okay to have more than one bank account.
+In fact, it’s wise to get the best features wherever you can find them.
 As long as you’re not paying multiple fees to multiple banks, you can have as many bank accounts as you want.